SECONDARY MATHEMATICS (6-12)

-New tests are being developed to measure the critical content and skills of the CCRS.
-The Partnership for Assessment of Readiness for College and Careers (PARCC) is working to develop a common set of tests aligned to the CCRS.
-These PARCC assessments were field tested in the 2013-14 school year in select classrooms across the state.
-PARCC assessments will not be the traditional multiple choice tests.
-The new assessments will test writing skills in each grade, as well as critical thinking and problem solving skills.
-Students will take the new assessments on computers, allowing the teachers to see results quickly and adjust classroom instruction to meet the needs of the students.
+The Partnership for Assessment of Readiness for College and Careers (PARCC) developed a common set of tests aligned to the CCRS.
+PARCC assessments are not traditional multiple-choice tests.
+The assessments test writing skills in each grade, as well as critical thinking and problem-solving skills.
+Students will take PARCC assessments on computers, allowing the teachers to see results quickly and adjust classroom instruction to meet the needs of the students.

 In mathematics, students will develop a foundation of mathematical skills and learning from kindergarten through 12th grade, giving them the building blocks to understand why and how math works in the real world.
 Students will still memorize math facts, but they will also be asked to show their understanding by explaining in writing how they solved math problems.As reform efforts continue in Maryland, MSDE has adopted the "Common Core Standards" to support higher level thinking skills and deeper and richer content for our students.
 The Common Core Standards implemented in Maryland are called "Maryland College and Career-Ready Standards."
 This change aligns with the overall P-20 focus.

 On Saturday, February 24, 2018, 20 "mathletes" from the Braddock Middle Schools's Math Counts team competed in the Hagerstown Regional Chapter Competition.
 For the 6th straight year and 20th overall, Braddock finished in first place.